MortenHannemose/pytorch-vfi-cft/readme.md

 To convert the generated frames into a video you must have `ffmpeg` installed.
 [Instructions here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).

 ## Pretrained model
-You can download our trained model from [http://people.compute.dtu.dk/mohan/vfi-cft/VFI_CFT_weights.pt.gz](http://people.compute.dtu.dk/mohan/vfi-cft/VFI_CFT_weights.pt.gz).

-This file should be placed in the root of the repository.
+There is a pretrained model in the root of the repository called VFI_CFT_weights.pt.gz.
+This will be loaded by default.

 ## Interpolation from two images
 To interpolate the middle frame from only two frames, please see `simple_example.py`.